GlenKPeterson/Paguro/README.md

 Both allow processing in the smallest possible (and therefore laziest) increments.

 To use, start with a Java Iterable or Array wrapped in a ViewFrom____ or SequenceFrom____ class.

+The focus of this project is on collection transformation, but general purpose functional tools are included to make that possible, such as "second-class" functions.  :-)
+To that end, the ephemeral.View classes provide the lowest-common-denominator of transformation.
+That's good in the sense, that for a single-threaded application transforming a singly linked list, it could not perform any better.
+Having a simple, correct reference implementation provides a baseline for concurrent shortcuts to beat.

+Some collections, like Sets, are unordered and naturally partitioned, so that some processes (such as mapping one set to another) could be carried out in a highly concurrent manner.
+Other collections (like a linked list to an immutable linked list) and transformations (like reduce) usually have to be processed in order, so a simple View is as good as it gets for them.
+Other collections and transformations fall between these two extremes and provide a rich field for further study.

 A lot has been said about lightweight copies of immutable collections, but I wonder how far mutable builders could go toward not having to copy immutable collections?